ndanilo8/Active-stabilization-sounding-rocket/README.md

 # GNC-model-rocket
 Guidance Navigation and Control, GNC for sort, Model Rocket.

 In Essence, TVC like the name sujects, it stands for Thurst Vectoring Control.
-This consists of gimbaling the Motor.
+This consists of gimbaling the nozzle (In this case the Motor).
 This induces a Torque or a "Moment" around the CM of the rocket, thus making the rocket "steer".
 Like the following simulation:

 ![](https://www.grc.nasa.gov/www/k-12/rocket/Images/pitch.gif)